Adaptive Force Controller for Contact-Rich Robotic Systems using an Unscented Kalman Filter: Admittance control formulation

 \subsection{Controlling for grasping force and normal force offsets}

-Although we can control $f^{G}_{1,2,x}$, $f^{G}_{1,2,y}$, $\tau_{1,2,x}^{G}$, $\tau_{1,2,y}^{G}$, $\tau_{1,2,z}^{G}$ by using (\ref{A_matrix}) directly (where the control output from (\ref{eq:admittance_controller_inv}) assumes force/torques are equal and in the same direction for both fingertips), controlling $f_{1,z}^{G}$ and $f_{2,z}^{G}$ requires extra care as we have the freedom to independently control these force components.
-To control for these independent normal forces while considering that both fingertips still move either $\lq$inwards' (i.e., gripper is closing) or $\lq$outwards' (i.e., gripper is opening) at the same rate, one solution is to first control for a $\lq$grasping' force (i.e., the amount of normal force exerted on an object) and then separately control for an offset between this grasping force and desired fingertip force.
-For example, let $f_{1,z,\rm ref}^{G}$, $f_{2,z,\rm ref}^{G}$ be the reference force for fingertips 1 and 2, and $f_{1,z}^{G}$, $f_{2,z}^{G}$ be the measured force for fingertips 1 and 2 (from strain gauges).
-We then define the reference grasping force as $f_{\rm grasp, ref}^{G}=\frac{|f_{1,z, \rm ref}^{G}|+|f_{2,z,\rm ref}^{G}|}{2}$ (the measured grasping force is achieved with this same definition but using $f_{1,z}^{G}$ and $f_{2,z}^{G}$ instead).
-We then use \eqref{eq:admittance_controller_inv} but with the previous definition of grasping force, where the output $\mathbf{{x}}$ constitutes the fingertip 1 and 2 positions for $z$ (or $p_{1,z}^{G}$ and $p_{2,z}^{G}$, where both fingertip positions change with the same magnitude but in opposite directions according to frame $\{\mathbf{G}\}$).
+Although we can control $f^{G}_{1,2,x}$, $f^{G}_{1,2,y}$, $\tau_{1,2,x}^{G}$, $\tau_{1,2,y}^{G}$, $\tau_{1,2,z}^{G}$ by using (\ref{A_matrix}) directly, where the control output from (\ref{eq:admittance_controller_inv}) assumes force/torques are equal and in the same direction for both fingertips, controlling $f_{1,z}^{G}$ and $f_{2,z}^{G}$ requires extra care as we have the freedom to control these force components independently.
+To control for these independent normal forces while considering that both fingertips still move either $\lq$inwards' and the gripper is closing, or $\lq$outwards' and the gripper is opening, one solution is to first control for a $\lq$grasping' force, or the amount of normal force exerted on an object, and then separately control for an offset between this grasping force and desired fingertip force.
+For example, let $f_{1,z,\rm ref}^{G}$, $f_{2,z,\rm ref}^{G}$ be the reference force for fingertips 1 and 2, and $f_{1,z}^{G}$, $f_{2,z}^{G}$ be the measured force for fingertips 1 and 2 from our strain gauges.
+We then define the reference grasping force as the magnitude $f_{\rm grasp, ref}^{G}=\frac{|f_{1,z, \rm ref}^{G}|+|f_{2,z,\rm ref}^{G}|}{2}$.
+Note, that the measured grasping force is achieved with this same definition but using $f_{1,z}^{G}$ and $f_{2,z}^{G}$ instead.
+We then use \eqref{eq:admittance_controller_inv} but with the previous definition of grasping force, where the output $\mathbf{{x}}$ constitutes the fingertip 1 and 2 positions for $z$, or $p_{1,z}^{G}$ and $p_{2,z}^{G}$, where both fingertip positions change with the same magnitude but in opposite directions according to frame $\{\mathbf{G}\}$.
 However, note that some offset force may exist if $f_{1,z}^{G}$ $\neq$ $f_{2,z}^{G}$ or we desire different reference fingertip forces.
 To account for this offset force, we let the reference offset force be $f_{z,\rm ref}^{G}=f_{1,z,\rm ref}^{G} - f_{\rm grasp,ref}^{G}$, where the measured force is received from the force/torque sensors at the wrist (or $f_{z}^{G}$).
-For this case, the control output $\mathbf{x}$ will move both fingertip positions ($p_{1,z}^{G}$ and $p_{2,z}^{G}$) with the same magnitude and same direction (i.e., robot moves it's arm to compensate for offsets between fingertip normal forces as defined by $\{\mathbf{G}\}$).
-While we can essentially think of having 3 admittance controllers (i.e., one for controlling all fingertip components except for $f_{1,z}$, and $f_{2,z}$ one for grasping force, and another for the offset in fingertip normal force), for simplicity, we assume the same set of gains across each (e.g., $\mathbf{K}_f$ for controlling the offset normal force will be the same as $\mathbf{K}_{f}$ for controlling the grasping force).
+For this case, the control output $\mathbf{x}$ will move both fingertip positions ($p_{1,z}^{G}$ and $p_{2,z}^{G}$) with the same magnitude and same direction.
+In other words, the robot moves its arm to compensate for offsets between fingertip normal forces as defined by $\{\mathbf{G}\}$.
+While we can essentially think of having 3 admittance controllers, one for controlling all fingertip components except for $f_{1,z}$, and $f_{2,z}$ one for grasping force, and another for the offset in fingertip normal force, for simplicity, we assume the same set of gains across each.
+In other words, $\mathbf{K}_f$ for controlling the offset normal force will be the same as $\mathbf{K}_{f}$ for controlling the grasping force.